David Roussève / REALITY:

 Lighting design by Christopher Kuhl

-Spring 2025 TBA: Premiere, Center for the Art of Performance at UCLA, Los Angeles, CA
+Oct 2025: Center for the Art of Performance at UCLA, Los Angeles

 COMMISSIONING & SUPPORT

-Daddy AF is a National Performance Network Creation & Development Fund Project co-commissioned by Center for the Art of Performance at UCLA, Kelly Strayhorn Theater, National Center for Choreography at The University of Akron, and MASS MoCA with Jacob’s Pillow Dance Festival, more information at www.npnweb.org.
+Daddy AF is a National Performance Network Creation & Development Fund Project co-commissioned by Center for the Art of Performance at UCLA, Kelly Strayhorn Theater, National Center for Choreography – Akron, and MASS MoCA with Jacob’s Pillow Dance Festival, more information at www.npnweb.org.
 Daddy AF was created with support from Danspace Project, UCLA’s Chancellor’s Research Fund and The Chancellor’s Arts Initiative.

 Daddy AF is made possible with generous support from the New England Foundation for the Arts' National Dance Project with lead funding from the Doris Duke Foundation and the Mellon Foundation, and a MAP Fund creation grant.